heroku/terraform-provider-heroku/website/docs/r/build.html.markdown

 When running `terraform apply`, if the contents (SHA256) of the source path changed since the last `apply`, then a new build will start.

-## Example Usage with Remote Source
+## Example Usage with Source URL

+Ideal for production-quality, collaborative Terraform configuration, when stability & repeatability is favored.

 ```hcl
 resource "heroku_app" "foobar" {